 If a man or woman has a sore on the head or the beard, then the priest shall examine the sore; and indeed if it appears deeper than the skin, and there is in it thin yellow hair, then the priest shall pronounce him unclean.
 It is a scaly leprosy of the head or beard (Leviticus 13:29 - 30, NKJV).

 Revelation 9 discusses the first two of three 'woes' that will come upon mankind during the end time Great Tribulation.
 The first woe (verses 1 to 11) entails humanity tormented for five months (verse 5).

 The second woe (Revelation 9:13 - 21) is the unleashing of a huge army that will ultimately kill a third of all humans.
 This army wears breastplates or armor that look like fire (red or scarlet), jacinth (blue), and brimstone (verse 17).
-The literal meaning of the Greek word translated 'brimstone' (Strong's #G2306) is 'sulfur' or 'sulfurous,' which is here used to represent the color yellow.
+The meaning of the Greek word translated 'brimstone' (Strong's #G2306) is 'sulfur' or 'sulfurous,' which is here used to represent yellow.

 Frankincense is one of several gifts brought by the Parthian Magi when they came to worship Jesus Christ sometime after his birth.
 Frankincense, which is yellowish in color, is a dry, rather odorous resin that although grown in Palestine was also imported from Arabia (Jeremiah 6:20, Isaiah 60:6).